Arena Randers

 The hall's history goes back to 1952, when Randers Freja constructed Annex Hall.
 The ground was provided by Randers Municipality, which in 1962 took over the hall.
-It was also the municipality that paid for the construction of the Randershallen, which was completed in 1972 and cost 9 million. kr. to construct.
+It was also the municipality that paid for the construction of the Randershallen, which was completed in 1972 and cost 9 million kroner to construct.
 The hall has over the years laid floor for everything from boxing handball matches to consumer fairs.
-The third hall simply called Hall 3, was inaugurated in 2007.
+The third hall, simply called Hall 3, was inaugurated in 2007.
 Today the hall is run by the private institution Randers Sports centers, which also owns other halls in the city.